Platform

 • Work with Multnomah County on specific, targeted tax exemptions for very small businesses.
 There are some taxes that the City does not have control over, and while we are operating in difficult budgeting environments, that financial pressure we all feel may also inadvertently push small businesses to close, out of Portland, or even out of Oregon.
 For our smallest businesses, we need to explore every possible way to incentivize them to stay open and stay here, as they contribute both to the fabric of our community and neighborhoods and to our tax base.

 For too many Portlanders there are too few of these spaces, they are too far from home, or they haven’t been maintained.
-We need to:

 • Invest in capital improvements and regular maintenance for outdoor sports and activities for all ages.
 This means more spaces to safely and legally skateboard, and more places to play pickleball, tennis, disc golf, and basketball, among other activities.